 Autoantibodies are antibodies directed against the body’s own tissues or organs, present in many autoimmune diseases.
 In addition, it is increasingly recognised that autoantibodies are found in a number of other childhood and adult nervous system disorders including neurodevelopmental disorders like autism, neurodegenerative diseases such as dementia, and psychiatric disorders including schizophrenia.
 Their presence in these disorders provides us with an unprecedented opportunity to develop new ways of diagnosing these diseases as well as monitor their progression and assess the effectiveness of different treatments.

-Our focus is on identifying and investigating immune-mediated and antibody-mediated neurological diseases, such as:
+The Neuroimmunology team is at the forefront of this research, focused on identifying and investigating immune-mediated and antibody-mediated neurological diseases such as:

-In so doing, we can develop new and more effective ways of diagnosing these conditions.
+Our team focuses on developing new and more effective ways of diagnosing these conditions.
 Further, our improved understanding of the effects of autoantibodies in these disorders enables us to focus on developing new and innovative treatments.

 Our collective expertise in detecting autoantibodies and other biomarkers, exploring antibody pathogenicity, neuropathology, imaging and clinical service delivery puts us at the forefront of this research.
 By integrating our basic laboratory research, clinically applied research and health service provision, we are able to rapidly translate our findings into real-world applications.

 This research program stems from our collaboration with academics and clinicians from Westmead Hospital, the Children’s Hospital at Westmead, Westmead Institute for Medical Research, Save Sight Institute, Bosch Institute, Royal Prince Alfred Hospital, Concord Hospital, Royal North Shore Hospital and Nepean Hospital.